19 Plants That Repel Bugs

 Chrysanthemums, also known as mums, are beautiful additions to your garden and work as effective natural bug repellents.

 These flowers are easy to care for and grow in full sunlight and well-draining soil.
-You can plant them in your garden or in pots and containers for your patio or balcony.
+You can plant them in your garden or pots and containers for your patio or balcony.

-Aside from their bug-repelling properties, chrysanthemums come in various colors and sizes, making them a versatile option for any garden or outdoor space.
-They can even be cut and used as fresh flowers for your home décor.
+In addition to their bug-repelling properties, chrysanthemums come in various colors and sizes, making them a versatile option for any garden or outdoor space.

 However, it’s important to note that while chrysanthemums can effectively repel bugs, their pyrethrum compound can also be toxic to other insects and beneficial pollinators such as bees and butterflies.